 The Royal Crescent Hotel in Bath is a sumptuous award-winning luxury hotel in the heart of the World Heritage City of Bath.
 Sitting right in the middle of the world's finest crescent the Grade I listed buildings that make up this fine hotel

-This iconic hotel is known world-wide for its service, elegance and charm and is a firm favourite with those who only stay at the best of the best.
+This iconic hotel is known worldwide for its service, elegance and charm and is a firm favourite with those who only stay at the best of the best.
 The interiors take you back to Bath in its glory days and the 45 rooms have been furnished to suit the style and sophistication of the 18th-century.
-The one-acre garden is home to beautifully converted coach houses which are now the award-wrinning Dower House restaurant and the Bath House Spa.
+The one-acre garden is home to beautifully converted coach houses which are now the award-winning Dower House restaurant and the Bath House Spa.

-Sitting behind the main hotel in a converted coach house the contemporary spa has an wide range of therapies and treatments, using famous product ranges (Mama Mio, Comfort Zone and Anne Semonin), focusing on Earth, Fire, Air and Water.
-The relaxation pool is heated at a constant 35 degrees centigrade, there are cool and tepid plunge tubs, sauna and steam rooms and a fully equipped gym.
+Sitting behind the main hotel in a converted coach house the contemporary spa has a wide range of therapies and treatments, using famous product ranges (Mama Mio, Comfort Zone and Anne Semonin), focusing on Earth, Fire, Air and Water.
+The relaxation pool is heated at a constant 35 degrees centigrade, there are cool and tepid plunge tubs, sauna and steam rooms and a fully-equipped gym.

 spa treatment room